 Beans and legumes

 Beans and legumes are excellent sources of protein and fibre.
 They are digested slowly by the body, which helps keep you feeling full for longer.

-There are many different varieties of beans and legumes, so it is easy to find ways to keep meals interesting.
+There are many varieties of beans and legumes, so it’s easy to find ways to keep meals interesting.
 They are also a good option if you want to reduce the amount of meat you consume, which can help to improve cholesterol levels and lower the risk of heart disease.

 Tinned options offer the same amounts of cholesterol-lowering fibre as soaking and cooking dried beans, so don’t be put off by the idea that they are time-consuming to cook.

 One cup of beans or legumes contains about four grams of cholesterol-lowering fibre.

 Nuts are exceptionally nutrient dense, and almonds offer numerous health benefits, including reducing unhealthy LDL cholesterol and preventing LDL from clogging arteries.
 Almonds are particularly rich in L-arginine, an amino acid that helps your body make nitric oxide, which helps regulate blood pressure.

 Walnuts are rich in the plant variety of omega-3 fatty acids, a type of polyunsaturated fat associated with heart health.